 Civil servants are employees of the Crown (though not employed in the Royal Household) or those employed by Parliament.
-They work impartially for the Government, the devolved assemblies or the EU.
+They work impartially for the Government or the devolved assemblies.

 The UK Civil Service employs staff from all disciplines; including specialists in science, law, economics, business, and many other fields.
 Graduates interested in a leadership career in the Civil Service can apply to the Civil Service Fast Stream, or to graduate programmes run by individual Government departments.

 The EU Civil Service employs staff to carry out the day-to-day decisions made by the European Union.
 This includes the Commission, the EU Council of Ministers, the European Council and the European Parliament.

 This guide covers recruitment for the Civil Service Fast Stream and EU Civil Service.
 See our Public sector guide for information on working in local government

 Most people who work in the Civil Service find work outside of the large and well-publicised graduate schemes

 Here are some sites you can use to look for work in this sector:

 Other Government departments and agencies run their own graduate schemes

 The Civil Service runs a Direct Appointment Scheme for candidates who have progressed through several stages of the Fast Stream application process, but who have not been successful.
 Candidates may be contacted by the Direct Appointment Team and offered an Executive Officer and Higher Executive Officer role.
 See the FAQs for more info